 “‘I know your deeds and your toil and perseverance, and that you cannot tolerate evil men, and you put to the test those who call themselves apostles, and they are not, and you found them to be false.’”

 Note that the tares at the church at Ephesus (to whom this passage is addressed) had given themselves the title of apostles.
 But Jesus (here quoted above in and from the book of Revelation) sets the record straight: “and they are not.”
 The apostle John recording herein what Jesus said to him through an angel (cf. Revelation 1:1) is commending the Ephesian church for having had the spiritual discernment and courage to deal with tares (cf. 1 Timothy 1:20) who, among the other things we’ve learned about them, give themselves fancy titles (and I might add, oftentimes, fancy garb and robes!).
 This is a good concluding passage to suggest that every mature believer have the training, spiritual discernment, and courage to do likewise: “You call yourself an apostle?
 You are not!”

 Parallel to the previous passages, what follows are the respective biblical gauges that in summary fashion unveil the presence of the believer’s enemy.

 The takeaway principle of Matthew 7 is this: “You will know them by their fruits.”

-If someone professes to be a believer and yet habitually takes license with man’s and God’s laws and is unremorseful and impenitent, one has every biblical reason to doubt the genuineness of their profession of faith.
+If someone professes to be a believer and yet habitually takes license with man’s and God’s laws and is unremorseful and impenitent, every biblical reason exists to doubt the genuineness of their profession of faith.
 Such actions are not commensurate with the indwelling Holy Spirit in the life of a true believer.

 B. THEY PRETEND